Speexvocon/FlipperZeroESPexpansion/README.md

 	hit the back button
 	Plug into the computer
 	Two serial ports should show.
 Select the one with the highest number, (for me it showed 14 and 16, so I chose 16)
+	EDIT: this may not be the case, so try one port, if that doesn't work, try the other.

 Now you should be ready for the webflasher (linked above)